 Jenna, a Doyon, Limited shareholder and a past Doyon Foundation scholarship recipient, was born and raised in Fairbanks, Alaska.
 She is the daughter of Diane Evans-Sommer of Galena, Alaska, and Fred Sommer of Nulato, Alaska.
 She is the granddaughter of Dorothy Sommer and the late Fred Sommer, Jr., both from Nulato, Alaska, and Lilly and Alfred Evans from Galena, Alaska.
 Jenna has two daughters.

 Jenna holds an associate of applied science degree in medical assisting, a healthcare reimbursement certificate, and a medical/dental reception certificate from the University of Alaska Fairbanks (UAF).
 She is currently enrolled at UAF pursuing a bachelor’s degree.

 Jenna first joined Doyon Foundation as a data entry technician in May 2015.
-She also served as the Foundation’s scholarship program manager prior to her current role as data manager.
+She also served as the Foundation’s data manager prior to her current role as scholarship program manager.
 Previously, she worked for Chief Andrew Isaac Health Center as a care coordinator for nearly six years.

 Outside of work, Jenna enjoys organizing, traveling with family, reading mysteries and horror, activities with her daughters, and walking.

 “I enjoy working with students and helping them achieve their educational goals,” she said.
 “I want to help our students succeed!”

 Jordan Tindall, a previous Doyon Foundation scholarship recipient, joined the Foundation as office administrator in September 2022.